top of page

 Mission

 Hoops For Kids is an international program serving the at-risk youth community and aims to teach essential life skills to support children in becoming healthy, successful, and community-oriented individuals through the sport of basketball.
-Our goal is to expand our program across the globe so that nearly every community with a professional basketball team has access to our program.

 Basketball & Mentoring